Electronic Press Kit (EPK)

 A London record company wanted an environmentally themed instrumental, highlighting the plight of whales.
 Sam had a tune which he mapped out with a borrowed synthesizer.
 It was released as a single in 1979 called, “The Last Whale,” now a collectors’ item.
 It was not a hit.

 Sound guy at Butlin’s Holiday Camp Theater, programmer at a London computer learning company, more songs written, more home studio gear, more doubts about his ability to be anybody in the music business.
 Sam was now in his 60s.

 Then an emotional whirlwind occurred in west London.
 Sam got married.
 Got visas to the magical place called “America”.
 Landed in Austin, Texas.
 To live.
 For good.

-Seven tracks of the album “Yellow and Other Sounds” are live on Spotify, Apple Music, and all other major steaming platforms.
-More singles on the album will be released this year.
+12 tracks of the album “Yellow and Other Sounds” are live on Spotify, Apple Music, and all other major steaming platforms.
+More singles and albums on the way.

 For the full article “My Life in Music (shocking really) click here.